-- 2 packs phyllo dough, at room temperature
+- 2 pounds #4 phyllo pastry, at room temperature

 - 1 pound or 3 bunches baby spinach, chopped

-- about 15 ounces ricotta cheese, full fat and at room temperature
+- 15 ounces ricotta cheese, full fat, and at room temperature

 - 1 pound feta cheese, crumbled